Ulysses S. Grant: Chattanooga (1863) and promotion

 Union troops swarm Missionary Ridge and defeat Bragg's army.

-On October 16, 1863, Lincoln promoted Grant to major general in the regular army and assigned him command of the newly formed Division of the Mississippi, which comprised the Armies of the Ohio, the Tennessee, and the Cumberland.
+On October 16, 1863, Grant was assigned to take command of the newly formed Division of the Mississippi, which comprised the Armies of the Ohio, the Tennessee, and the Cumberland.
 After the Battle of Chickamauga, the Army of the Cumberland retreated into Chattanooga, where they were partially besieged.
 Grant arrived in Chattanooga, where plans to resupply and break the partial siege had already been set.
 Forces commanded by Major General Joseph Hooker, which had been sent from the Army of the Potomac, approached from the west and linked up with other units moving east from inside the city, capturing Brown's Ferry and opening a supply line to the railroad at Bridgeport.

 Grant planned to have Sherman's Army of the Tennessee, assisted by the Army of the Cumberland, assault the northern end of Missionary Ridge and roll down it on the enemy's right flank.
 On November 23, Major General George Henry Thomas surprised the enemy in open daylight, advancing the Union lines and taking Orchard Knob, between Chattanooga and the ridge.
 The next day, Sherman failed to get atop Missionary Ridge, which was key to Grant's plan of battle.
 Hooker's forces took Lookout Mountain in unexpected success.
 On the 25th, Grant ordered Thomas to advance to the rifle-pits at the base of Missionary Ridge after Sherman's army failed to take Missionary Ridge from the northeast.
 Four divisions of the Army of the Cumberland, with the center two led by Major General Philip Sheridan and Brigadier General Thomas J. Wood, chased the Confederates out of the rifle-pits at the base and, against orders, continued the charge up the 45-degree slope and captured the Confederate entrenchments along the crest, forcing a hurried retreat.
 The decisive battle gave the Union control of Tennessee and opened Georgia, the Confederate heartland, to Union invasion.